Moor macaque: Distribution and habitat

 The Indonesian island of Sulawesi hosts 7 species of macaques with one of them being the Moor macaque.
 Unfortunately, the Moor macaque is endemic to the island and is considered to be endangered by the IUCN Red List of Threatened Species.
 The Moor macaque is the only species of macaques that existed naturally in South Sulawesi.
 Moor macaques have significant ecological flexibility that enables them to use several forest strata, including secondary habitats.
 They have a different ecological environment compared to other nonhuman primates since they have no major predators or competitors except where their ranges overlap.
 The home range of the Moor macaque group is usually 20-30 ha wide, with a total distance of roughly 6.64 km.

-They can be found in lowland forests, grasslands, limestone areas and even near humans habitations, and they are commonly found with the endemic Malkoha birds that feed on grasshoppers, which are pushed out of the canopy by the macaques' movements.
+They can be found in lowland forests, grasslands, limestone areas and even near human habitations, and they are commonly found with the endemic Malkoha birds that feed on grasshoppers, which are pushed out of the canopy by the macaques' movements.

 Those living near humans have been observed to be more present in areas where domestic animals are found, as these areas do not have a lot of traps that endanger them.
 They are predominantly found in the karst forest ecosystem of South Sulawesi.
 The karst plain forest is more resourceful for these macaques as the latter contains an abundance of food.
 Researchers discovered that out of the 107 identified tree species, 74 of them were vital macaque food species with the remaining being food species of secondary importance.
 The latter information was put together due to a study that took place in the Bantimurung Bulusaraung National Park and specifically in the Karaenta area, a former nature reserve, where high density of fig trees as well as the fact that the Karaenta forest is separated from bigger forest tracts have led to a high population density of Moor macaques.
 As a result, Moor macaques have limited home ranges at this location.

 The karst tower forest is less useful for the macaques in terms of acquiring food or other related resources but acts as a natural refuge from human disturbance.
 Another important area with significant Moor macaques is the Tabo-tabo forest in Pangkep and is considered to be a secondary forest area.
 The home range for primates is characterised by three factors; food availability, the distribution of the food, and the interval of changing fruit seasons.The Tabo-tabo forest is characterised as a secondary lowland forest and the latter created a suitable environment for the growth of plants on fertile alluvial and Mediterranean red soils.The high diversity of plants and shelter provision in the area made the land extremely suitable for these macaques to thrive.